Transitioning to Stencil

 You have four (non-mutually exclusive) options for developing Stencil themes:

-- Find a Design & Solutions Partner
+- Find an Agency Partner

 - Light Customization using the Theme Editor